Yesterday, July 2nd, Saint Stephen the Great [en, wiki] was commemorated in Romania.

 Read more about Stephen the Great (in Romanian):

-Sinaxar (The Orthodox Church’s entry for the day of July 2nd)
+Sinaxar (The Orthodox Church’s entry for July 2nd)